wp-plugins/navigation-menu-ids-classes/readme.txt

   target `id="menu-item-72"` or `class="page-item-58"` in your CSS?).
 This plug-in greatly reduces those classes, and adds classes that reflect the link's page name, in slug form, so you can easily target menu LIs in your CSS.
 = What WP classes are allowed to remain? =
-* Currently only `current_page_item`, but I would like to create an admin page that lets you easily check which native WP classes you'd like to retain.
+* Any that you choose.
 = Does this work with standard and custom menus? =
 * Yes, both standard and custom menus will get class names that reflect the page name from the link they contain, such as:
   `<li class="about-us"><a href="about-us">About Us</a></li>`